 To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
-This month’s guide is presented by Melissa Hulbert, Sydney Observatory Astronomy Educator.
+This month’s guide is presented by Geoffrey Wyatt, Sydney Observatory’s Senior Astronomy Educator.

-For more, listen to the August 2014 night sky guide audio, or read the transcript below.
+Listen to the September 2014 night sky guide audio, or read the transcript below.

 HEAR THE AUDIO

 You can subscribe with iTunes or upload the (34 mins) audio to your iPod or mp3 player, or listen to it on your computer.

 We provide an embedded sky map (below) and a September 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.

 BUY THE BOOK